tomatminceddata/PowerBIemail/README.md

 The step "Remove stopWords from textBody" uses the function "List.Accumulate" (one of the more mysterious M functions) to create a comma separated string from the words of the table "_whitewords" that are contained in the list of words of the email body.
 Basically you can imagine the function List.Accumulate as an iterator function that adds something to a list if a given condition is met.
 ## Multivalue fields and relationship modeling
 As there are many multivalue fields inside the fact table, it's necessary (at least from my point of view) to treat these fields in a special way.
 I create intermediate tables for each multivalue fiels by using the function Table.SelectColumns() as a source, then I remove all the duplicate values.
 I call these tables "bridge ...".
 These tables should be hidden from the report view.
 As another step I create another step that references the bridge table, duplicate the column, rename this column properly and split this column by delimiter (,) into new rows.
+## Invoking a custom function to extract Key Phrases
+There is a custom function that calls the Key Phrases endpoint from the Azure Cognitive Services.
+This function is used inside the Mail query.
+You might find the function, the function usage, and also the try/otherwise exception handling if the function returns an error, due to missing or incorrect parameters.